jptboy/cs1300-finalProject/README.txt

 I don't really know if we were to include a file like this with our project, but I feel like I would go crazy without some sort of guide having to grade 40 projects.

-Most of my code is in the Store class which controls all the functions of the store that I mentioned before.
+Most of my code is in the Store class which does pretty much everything and the Inventory class which manages the inventory.
 The flow of the program is somewhat like the library program but the scope and functionality of this is as if the Library program took steroids.

 The steps to my program are as follow:
     Load Files